 If high quality, beautiful textured games are your thing, you can’t get any better than The Unspoken.

-The game revolves around using different magical spells to cast devastating blows to your enemy, each conjured up in a unique fashion.
+This member of the Oculus Touch games family revolves around using different magical spells to cast devastating blows to your enemy, each conjured up in a unique fashion.
 There are multiple classes to play as, all with different play styles and abilities.
 You can teleport to gain a better position on your enemy, and create different magical weapons to use against your foes.
 Insomniac Games is looking to make this a competitive game much like Sony’s new “Starblood Arena”, so they will be updating it over time to make it more balanced and competitive.
 The title will have online competitive gameplay, so if that’s something you’re interested in, you can’t go wring with The Unspoken.

 Fruit Ninja VR came to the HTC Vive in July of this year, and boy does it look exhausting.
 Imagine the original fruit slicing game, but with full body food dicing movement.
 In the game, you wield 2 long Japanese swords surrounded by beautiful scenery, all the while trying to make your way to the top of the leaderboard.
 There continues to be bombs and such falling in your path, so you need be be aware and not just slice in every direction imaginable.